occrg/Natural-Language-Processing-in-IP-HR-Law/README.md

 * Navigate to files in 'src' folder.

 ## Use
-* Enter the following into command line: "python convertPDFtoTXT.py example.pdf".
+Enter the following commands into the terminal:
-* Alternatively, open separatingText.ipynb in jupyter notebook to see results.
+* "python convertPDFtoTXT.py example.pdf",
+* "python tokeniseTXT.py example.txt",
+* "cat exampleCount.csv".

 ## File Structure
 * 'src' folder: contains code used to process data.